|Project name:||NORTH WALES WASTE TREATMENT PPP|

 They currently manage and dispose of 311,000 tonnes of municipal solid waste every year.
 Up to 61% of that is classified as biodegradable.

-The final bidder will be selected in 2013, with the facility expected to be operational by 2017.
+The facility is expected to be operational by 2017.

 |Sector:||Waste & water|